JPElectron/HDMI-matrix-control/README.md

 My efforts to demystify and control various HDMI matrix hardware...

-# Canidate 1
+# Candidate 1
-gofanco HDextIP-TX/RX (1080P Encoder/Decoder) kit based on HDbitT
+# gofanco HDextIP-TX/RX (1080P Encoder/Decoder) kit based on HDbitT

 gofanco HDextIP kit consists of one TX and one RX unit